 It should be acknowledged that healthy compromises can be hard, too.
 Even in a healthy compromise, you may perceive these changes as a setback, but it is only temporarily in order to mature and catapult you forward as a person.
 And yet, if they are good and healthy compromises, they help you and your partner grow together as a team.
 A healthy compromise shows that you have a common goal in mind: a healthy partnership, rather than just prioritizing your own desires.

 When trying to figure out if the compromise is a healthy one, ask yourself the following questions:

 Will this compromise make me feel less than my authentic self?

 Does this compromise only benefit my partner adding to his/her authority in the relationship?

-If this is an unhealthy compromise, or if your partner makes requests that you feel are unhealthy, you need to speak up and have a discussion with them about it and explain why this change does not fit your soul or help bring out your authentic self.
+If this is an unhealthy compromise or your partner makes requests that you feel are unhealthy, speak up and have a discussion with them about it and explain why this change does not help bring out your authentic self.
 Before you start a discussion with your partner, keep the following in mind:

 Worried About your relationship & have no time to go to Counseling?

 Take Our "Relationship Map" test .
 The Best Relationship Test online for Couples and Individuals.

 Sam offers Executive life coaching for high achieving adults suffering from relationship challenges, life transitions and anxiety.
 Sam Nabil was featured in many prestigious publications.
 Check out his interview with Aljazeera English, The Washington post, The Boston Globe, Fatherly magazine, Women's health magazine, Cornell university, Yahoo News, USA Today, Marriage.com